 For example, let’s say that from looking at your Google Analytics, you can see that some of your blog posts have a low click-through rate.
 This can be highly suggestive that the headline isn’t as effective as it could be.
 You can then use a tool like Conversion.ai to generate different title ideas for you.
 Refine this down until you’re happy and then split test against the original.

-You could do the same with Facebook Ads.
+You could do the same with Facebook Ads; note this article on how to manage Facebook’s rising costs.
 If you have some that aren’t working so well, run the copy through Conversion.ai and let it generate new suggestions for you.
 This can both save you a huge amount of time and effort as well as helping you to look at certain under-performing content in a different way.

 G2 have compiled a list of further AI tools that can help generate written content – check out their guide here.